Klene: Safe Cleanup for Linux and Windows

 Why I built this

 Keeping an Arch Linux system tidy usually means remembering a handful of cleanup commands and hoping you got the paths right.
-Klene started as a way to make that easier and safer.
+Klene started as a way to make that easier and safer on Arch.
+With version 0.2.0, the same preview-first, confirmation-based approach now extends to more Linux distributions and Windows.
 The preview step and the confirmation prompts are there because I wanted a cleanup tool I could use without second-guessing what it was about to remove.

 Klene is open source and available on GitHub.
 The full source code, install instructions, and usage notes are all in the repository.